craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 08 23.md

 If they agree - which they likely should - they will be granted the following equipment upon the marrow;

 ```
+# GRADE THREE PARTY PACKAGE
+	> MULTIPLIED FOR A PARTY OF SIX, AS REQUESTED
+## PERSONAL PROTECTION EQUIPMENT
+	- SIX (6) DARK STEEL DAGGERS
+		- This dagger is simple, and sharp.
+The blade, guard, and pommel are made of a dark gray metal.
+The grip is

 ```